Airbomb

 An airbomb is a type of firework.
 It is simply a concentration of flash powder, in a paper case, that is ejected into the air with a black-powder lifting charge, ignited by a fuse.
 The flash powder explodes in midair with a loud bang and a bright white flash.

 Single-tube airbombs were banned in Britain in 2004, because they are classed as a cheap nuisance firework.
 Multishot airbombs are still legal in Britain.
 The airbomb effect, a loud bang and flash, is still part of many larger fireworks.

 Since 1 April 2008, any firework having at least one tube containing over 5% flash powder has been classed under United Nations regulations as 1.3G, with stricter transportation and storage regulation.
 This effectively means that any firework containing a flash powder effect is not now legally available for sale.
 As such, manufacturers have replaced the "bang" with a crackle effect, or switched to using black-powder bursts.
-However, these are more expensive and lack have the traditional flash effect.
+However, these are more expensive and lack the traditional flash effect.